 Because there are so many different types of synthetic cannabinoids, and because none of them have ever been tested in controlled, clinical trials, it is difficult to know precisely how they will affect people after short- and long-term use.
 Indeed, because labels on products like Spice do not disclose their chemical ingredients or dosage, users are invariably taking a chance with their health whenever they use these drugs.

 By using data from animal studies and individual case reports of human users, however, some general conclusions can be drawn regarding the use of synthetic cannabinoids.
 Many of their effects are similar to those caused by ingesting or smoking marijuana:8

 - Conjunctival injection (red eyes).

 In addition to these effects, there are dangerous side effects specific to synthetic cannabinoids.
-These are largely due to the comparatively high potency of these substances, and are possibly manifestations of other unstudied chemical differences between the synthetics and standard marijuana.
+These are largely due to the comparatively high potency of these substances and are possibly manifestations of other unstudied chemical differences between synthetic and standard marijuana.
 These effects are primarily responsible for the many emergency department visits due to Spice use and include:12

 - Increased blood pressure.